reframejs/reframe/docs/usage-manual.template.md

 ## Add/Remove Database

-By running
+If you didn't eject the server code already then eject it:

 ~~~js
 $ reframe eject server
 ~~~

-you gain full control over the Node.js server.
+(All starters, with the exception of the `react-frontend` starter, have already have ejected the server code for you.)

-You can then use any database and ORM.
+Once you have eject and gained control over the server, you are free to use add/remove any database/ORM.